Header link June 22, 2020

 Updated 2021

 The 24-page Layperson’s Guide to the Central Valley Project explores the history and development of the federal Central Valley Project (CVP), California’s largest surface water delivery system.
-In addition to the project’s history, the guide describes the various CVP facilities, CVP operations, the benefits the CVP brought to the state and the CVP Improvement Act (CVPIA).
+In addition to the project’s history, the guide describes the various facilities, operations and benefits the water project brings to the state along with the CVP Improvement Act (CVPIA).

 The guide also includes information on and challenges facing the Bay-Delta Estuary; the San Joaquin River Restoration Program; contract renewals; land retirement; and implementation of the CVPIA, including its anadromous fish restoration program.